Compress Image Online

 Re-compress and compare

 Click Re-compress to apply new settings.
-The right preview shows the compressed output and the % savings badge.
+The right-hand preview shows the compressed output, and the savings badge reports the exact before/after byte counts and percentage saved.

 - 5